LoomaDesign

 Use this checklist before adding the images to Shopify product media:

-- Lifestyle scenes do not make the product hard to inspect.
+• Lifestyle scenes keep the product easy to inspect.

 Google's image SEO documentation recommends descriptive alt text and says Google uses alt text, computer vision, and page context to understand images.
 For Shopify stores, that means image QA should include both visual accuracy and basic metadata.